Salesforce

 Etleap also supports extracting custom objects .

-In the file picker, custom objects have __c
+In the file picker, custom objects have __c at the end of their name.

 The following objects are not supported by Etleap: